-It’s a sphinx moth pupa!
-It’s quite big, several inches long and thicker than my thumb, and the segmented end tends to wiggle when you touch it.
+A sphinx moth pupa is quite big, several inches long and thicker than my thumb.
+The segmented end tends to wiggle when you touch it.
 The “handle” on the right side is actually a sheath protecting the developing proboscis—that certainly gives you an idea of the size of the moth that will emerge.